MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-monitoring.md

 **Overview of Red Hat Ansible Automation Platform**

 Red Hat Ansible Automation Platform simplifies the development and operation of automation workloads for managing enterprise application infrastructure lifecycles.
-Ansible Automation Platform works across multiple IT domains including operations, networking, security, and development, as well as across diverse hybrid environments.
+Ansible Automation Platform works across multiple IT domains including operations, networking, security, and development, and across diverse hybrid environments.
 Simple to adopt, use, and understand, Ansible Automation Platform provides the tools needed to rapidly implement enterprise-wide automation, no matter where you are in your automation journey.
 Azure Automation Update Management and Azure Update Manger are a comprehensive set of tools that helps to track and implement change management within your Azure environment.
 Azure Automation Update Management will retire on 31 August 2024.
 It's recommended to use Azure Update Manager going forward.

-*Additional resources*
+*Other resources*

 For information about the components included in Ansible Automation Platform, see the table in [What is included in Ansible Automation Platform](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/red_hat_ansible_automation_platform_release_notes/platform-introduction#whats-included).